-However, you could consider buying a hub and automate one feature in a room.
-As you’re comfortable, slowly expand that one feature into the whole house.
+However, you could consider buying a hub and automation one feature in a room, then as you’re comfortable, slowly expand that one feature into the whole house.

-This is still quite a bit of money.
-So, it’s worth preparing first rather than having a very expensive mess on your hand!
+This is still quite a bit of money and so it’s worth preparing first rather than having a very expensive mess on your hand!

 Are the products reliable?

 Overall yes, however, it hasn’t always been that way and some users may experience the odd issue.
 For example, the first app was bad, truly horrendous!
 But Lightwave has upped their game in this area.

 Another product which had issues was the TRV heating valves, making a loud clicking noise.
 However, Lightwave were quick to act and many consumers mailed their TRVs back to the HQ to be fixed.